AmiraSayedMohamed/AI-Powered-_Mental_Health-_Support_Project/README.md

-# AI-Powered Mental Health Support Project
+h,# AI-Powered Mental Health Support Project

 Welcome to the **AI-Powered Mental Health Support Project**!
 This project aims to leverage artificial intelligence to provide users with accessible mental health resources and support.